 The list of Android 8.1 Oreo problems includes complaints about weird and severe battery drain.
-This guide will show you how to fix bad Android Oreo battery life on a Nexus 5X, Nexus 6P, or Pixel device.
+This guide will show you how to fix bad Android Oreo battery life on a Nexus 5X, Nexus 6P, or a Pixel device.

 We’ve heard about broken Bluetooth, busted Wi-Fi, issues with applications, lag, and we’ve also heard about severe, abnormal battery drain.

 Weird battery drain is an extremely common problem, particularly right after a major software release.
-We expect complaints about bad battery life to pickup as more Nexus and Pixel owners download the latest Android 8.1 Oreo build.
+We expect complaints about bad battery life to pickup as more Nexus owners download the latest Android 8.1 Oreo build.

 Google’s update shouldn’t kill the battery on your phone or tablet so there’s a good chance it’s actually something else, like an app, causing the drain.

 While your first inclination might be to get in contact with Google customer service, you should be able to fix the problem yourself in just a few minutes.